Techwizz-somboo/dragNSort/README.md

 ## Notes

 dragNSort **IS** mobile and tablet resposive!
 Grid item sizes automatically change when the screen size gets too small.

+This README is up to date as of version 1.0.0.